22 March 2023 – Episode 918 – The Science Springquinox

 WANT TO HELP TWIS?
 LEAVE A POSITIVE REVIEW FOR TWIS ON YOUR FAVORITE PODCAST PLATFORM TODAY!

-Do you have questions that you want us to answer (like, where is the science monkey house?)?
+Do you have questions that you want us to answer (like, what is going on up there??)?
 Send us your questions!
 We will do our best to have answers!

-This week 10 years ago TWIS we discussed Rivers Of Hydrocarbons, Crashing Into The Moon, Kinky Fish, Nature Versus Nurture, Venomous Primates Found, Depression Neuroscience, Testing The Simulation, Cool It Down, And Much More!
+This week 10 years ago TWIS we discussed Not So Random, Doomsday Higgs, Size Matters, Anxious Fish, Interview w/ Dr. Brian Hare About Dognition, And Much More!
 Take a blast into the past with TWIS!

 If You love TWIS, and all the science news we pronounce each week, please consider making a donation to the This Week in Science podcast.